 Dogs are welcome but not in high season i.e. Summer!

-This award-winning beach has an unhurried air and is a favourite with families as it has a really wide, soft, sandy beach for sunbathing and swimming.
+This award-winning beach has unhurried air and is a favourite with families as it has a really wide, soft, sandy beach for sunbathing and swimming.

 The colourful beach huts on the promenade are for rent and perfect for storing all your beach essentials during your holiday.
-There are an outdoor pool, trampolines, cafes, loos, children’s play area and the ancient remains of a submerged forest!
+There are an outdoor pool, trampolines, cafes, loos, a children’s play area and the ancient remains of a submerged forest!

 Mablethorpe is another blue flag beach with great attractions nearby.
 This beach is huge and sandy and separated from the town by very large sand dunes!

 It’s a short walk from the fun at Adventure world, the funfair and floral gardens that line the promenade with its array of places to eat or enjoy a drink.
 There’s a train to take day trippers to the North of the beach to save you the hike if you have a lot of gear with you.